 - (4) If a medical practitioner refuses, in accordance with subregulation (3), to grant an application for a cremation permit, the medical practitioner must - (a) report the death of the person, to whom the application for the cremation permit relates, to a coroner or a police officer in accordance with section 19 of the Coroners Act 1995; and - (b) notify the refusal to the senior next of kin referred to in the application for the cremation permit. - (5) If a medical practitioner grants an application for a cremation permit in accordance with subregulation (2), the medical practitioner is to issue a cremation permit to the senior next of kin referred to in the application. - (6) A cremation permit is to be in a form approved by the Director of Local Government.

-Division 2 - Duties of crematorium managers and managers of prescribed businesses complies with any guidelines issued by the Director of Local Government under subregulation (2).
+Division 2 - Duties of crematorium managers and managers of prescribed businesses

 52. Approval of equipment